Financial Forecasting Financial Forecasting

 Sales Forecast

-Sales drive a business − without sales, there is no business.
-The sales forecast attempts to predict sales so that other operational requirements, like production forecasts, can be determined.
-To estimate sales, most companies look at sales histories and other known factors that can influence future sales.
-For example, market research could show that several competitors have dropped out of the marketplace, making increased sales possible.
-On the other hand, the company may have decided to drop an under-performing product line, ensuring that sales will dip, at least in the short-term.
+Sales fuel a business − without sales, there is no business.
+The sales forecast aims to predict future sales so that other operational needs, like production planning, can be set accordingly.
+To estimate sales, most companies analyze sales histories and other known factors that may influence future performance.
+For instance, market research might reveal that several competitors have exited the marketplace, creating opportunities for increased sales.
+Conversely, the company may choose to discontinue an underperforming product line, which could cause sales to decline, at least in the short term.

 After data is collected and analyzed, sales volume is predicted.
-Often companies also include projected price levels in the sales forecast since price has a dramatic effect on profitability.
+Often, companies also include projected price levels in the sales forecast, as price has a dramatic effect on profitability.
 Most companies develop several sales forecasts based on incremental changes in anticipated sales.
 A "target" sales figure is used to drive most other models, but plus/minus sales figures can also be used to model the effect on operations.
-For example, a projected 10% growth in sales could be accommodated by current production capacity; if sales grow by 20%, more capacity will be required, allowing the company to create proactive contingency plans in case sales exceed the forecast.
+For example, a projected 10% growth in sales can be accommodated by current production capacity.
+If sales grow by 20%, more capacity will be required, allowing the company to create proactive contingency plans in case sales exceed the forecast.

 Production Forecast

 The production forecast is based primarily on assumptions made in the sales forecast.
 The first step is to build a production plan based on anticipated sales.
 Doing so is relatively simple, since a good sales forecast predicts sales volume by month or even week.
-Using sales volume as an assumption, a production forecast is built to meet demand.
-If capacity is flat but sales volume includes spikes, a production plan could be developed that creates excess inventory to meet seasonal swings in volume, or the company could plan to use overtime or to outsource certain services to meet demand.
+Using sales volume as a basis, a production forecast is created to meet demand.
+If capacity is flat but sales volume includes spikes, a production plan could be developed that creates excess inventory to meet seasonal fluctuations in volume, or the company could plan to utilize overtime or outsource certain services to meet demand.

-Once the production forecast is developed, other operational plans can follow whether new equipment is needed, if/when new employees are required, the timing of materials and supplies purchases, etc. Costs can then be determined, and profitability can be evaluated − again, all based on a few key assumptions.
+Once the production forecast is created, other operational plans can follow, such as determining if new equipment is needed, when new employees are required, and scheduling purchases of materials and supplies.
+Costs can then be calculated, and profitability can be assessed — all based on a few key assumptions.

 Cash Forecast

-The cash forecast is an estimate of future cash inflows (revenue) and outflows (expenses).
-Once sales forecasts and production forecasts are complete, the timing of many expenses is known: Wages, supply costs, utility costs, etc. The sales forecast should also provide a prediction of sales and therefore revenue.
-The cash forecast creates a breakdown of revenue and expenses by time period to show whether the company will have sufficient funds on hand at any given time to meet operational needs.
+The cash forecast estimates future cash inflows (revenue) and outflows (expenses).
+Once sales and production forecasts are complete, the timing of many expenses becomes clear: wages, supply costs, utility costs, etc. The sales forecast should also include an estimate of sales and, therefore, revenue.
+The cash forecast then breaks down revenue and expenses by time period to show whether the company will have enough funds at any given time to meet operational needs.

-For example, due to anticipated volume swings the company may need to ramp up production in August, purchasing greater than normal levels of materials and supplies and working heavy overtime.
-Sales of the items produced will not occur until October, and payment for those items will not be received until November.
-As a result, cash flow could be a major problem, requiring the company to borrow money to cover operating costs or to draw funds from cash on hand.
+For example, because of expected volume fluctuations, the company may need to increase production in August by purchasing more materials and supplies than usual and working significant overtime.
+Sales of the produced items will not happen until October, and payment for those items will not be received until November.
+As a result, cash flow could become a significant issue, prompting the company to borrow money to cover operating expenses or to utilize its cash on hand.

-Without a sales forecast, production forecast, and cash forecast, that type of financial and operational planning would be impossible, and the company may not have sufficient funds to meet sales demands.
+Without a sales forecast, production forecast, and cash forecast, such financial and operational planning would be impossible, and the company may not have sufficient funds to meet its sales demands.

 A few things to keep in mind about financial forecasting: